Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 The same accessories as in the budget setup, but with higher-quality options for greater reliability and performance.

-- An intervalometer enables you to take long exposures and timelapse sequences.
+- An intervalometer allows you to take long-exposure shots and time-lapse sequences.

-- An SD card with sufficient storage space is essential.
-I recommend a minimum of 64 GB.
+- An SD card with enough storage space is essential.
+I recommend at least 64 GB.

-- A dew heater prevents the lens from fogging up.
+- A defrosting system prevents the lens from fogging up.

-- A power bank to operate the dew heater and charge the batteries (for cell phones or cameras).
+- A power bank for powering the de-icing system and charging batteries (for a cell phone or camera).

 Conclusion